Cashin House: Redevelopment

 The house has since vacated and its compound was acquired and fenced up by the Singapore Land Authority.
 According to URA Draft Master Plan 2013 and URA Master Plan 2014 regarding the Singapore's North Region, the house will be restored and become a visitor gateway to the western part of Sungei Buloh Wetland Reserve.

 The 18-ha western extension of Sungei Buloh Wetland Reserve was named as the upcoming Lim Chu Kang Nature Park in 2020.
 Restoration work on the house and the Lim Chu Kang Nature Park were expected to start in the fourth quarter of 2020, and both are slated for completion in early 2022 which was subjected to the coronavirus pandemic.

+As of August 2023, the redevelopment works had completed.
+This involved demolishing the previous structure, dredging the mudflats to create a new foundation, and rebuilding a strengthened exo-skeleton as seen in engineering photos taken by the contractor.
+Most aspects and even some original materials of the original building have been repurposed, but it is in essence, a new, strengthened structure built to mimic the original structure.